osisoft/PI-Adapter/V1/Technical support and feedback.md

 ## Feedback

-For product feedback, visit the [mailto:documentation@osisoft.com?subject=OSIsoft%20adapter%20documentation&body=Product%20name%20and%20version<br>Documentation%20page%20title<br>Details%20of%20the%20suggestion%20or%20error).
+For product feedback, visit the [OSIsoft adapters feedback page](https://feedback.osisoft.com/forums/123456-osisoft-adapters).
 The product team at OSIsoft regularly monitors the page.

-For documentation feedback, send and email to [documentation@osisoft.com](mailto:documentation@osisoft.com?subject=OSIsoft%20adapter%20documentation).
+For documentation feedback, send and email to [documentation@osisoft.com](mailto:documentation@osisoft.com?subject=OSIsoft%20adapter%20documentation&body=Product%20name%20and%20version<br>Documentation%20page%20title<br>Details%20of%20the%20suggestion%20or%20error).
 The technical documentation team at OSIsoft regularly monitors the mailbox.